philamp/formovie_theater_hdr_settings/README.md

   - Increasing contrast does not fix the issue, it crushes bright lights even more even though it increases peak brightness.
 LLDV trick is the solution to break that limit.
   - In recent firmware update, there is a new "DV vivid" mode.
 I think it's better but not yet on par with LLDV trick.

+> [!TIP]
+> - Tone-mapping to SDR can be a good solution if your player device has good HDR to SDR tone-mapping, especially if your screen max luminosity is around 100 nits (as 100 nits value is often used for the HDR to SDR tone-mapping).
+> - ``Advanced video`` > ``Adaptive luma control`` set to ``middle`` (other values are suboptimal IMHO) can be great in SDR and can help in pure HDR too, but it's also matter of taste and it's somewhat breaking the director's intent.

 > [!CAUTION]
 > Online reviews are measuring contrast without taking all the above into account and they come up with contrast values that are lower in HDR mode than in SDR.